python/cpython/Doc/library/runpy.rst

       pair: module; __main__

    Execute the code of the specified module and return the resulting module's globals dictionary.
-The module code is first located using the standard import mechanism (refer to :pep:`302` for details) and then executed in a fresh module namespace.
+The module's code is first located using the standard import mechanism (refer to :pep:`302` for details) and then executed in a fresh module namespace.

    The *mod_name* argument should be an absolute module name.
-   If the module name refers to a package rather than a normal module, then that package is imported and the :mod:`!__main__` submodule within that package is then executed and the resulting module globals dictionary returned.
+   If the module name refers to a package rather than a normal module, then that package is imported and the :mod:`__main__` submodule within that package is then executed and the resulting module globals dictionary returned.